sabman/website/designs/blog/09-a-basic-introduction-to-mongodb.md

-_This is the 9th in a series of posts leading up to [Node.js Knockout][1] on debugging node processes using [Node Inspector][2].
-This post was written by [Node Knockout judge][3] and [Node Inspetor][2] author Christian Kvalheim._
+_This is the 9th in a series of posts leading up to [Node.js Knockout][1] on using mongodb with [node-mongodb-native][2] This post was written by [Node Knockout judge][3] and [node-mongo-db-native][2] author Christian Kvalheim._

 [1]: http://nodeknockout.com
 [2]: https://github.com/christkv/node-mongodb-native
 [3]: http://nodeknockout.com/people/4e469032c0d8572b29002612

-# Countdown to KO #9: A Basic introduction to Mongo DB
+# Countdown to KO #9: A Basic Introduction to Mongo DB

 Mongo DB has rapidly grown to become a popular database for web applications and is a perfect fit for Node.JS applications, letting you write Javascript for the client, backend and database layer.
-It's schemaless nature is a better match to our constantly evolving data structures in web applications and the integrated support for location queries a bonus that it's hard to ignore.
-Throw Replicasets for scaling and we are looking at really nice platform to grow your storage needs now and in the future.
+Its schemaless nature is a better match to our constantly evolving data structures in web applications and the integrated support for location queries is a bonus that's hard to ignore.
+Throw in replicasets for scaling and we are looking at really nice platform to grow your storage needs now and in the future.

 Now to shamelessly plug my driver.
 It can be downloaded either using npm or fetched from the github repository.
-To install via npm do the following.
+To install via npm do the
+following:

     npm install mongodb

 or go fetch it from github at [https://github.com/christkv/node-mongodb-native][2]

-Once this business is taken care of let's move through the types available for the driver and then how to connect to your Mongo DB instance before facing the usage of some crud operations.
+Once this business is taken care of, let's move through the types available for the driver and then how to connect to your Mongo DB instance before facing the usage of some crud operations.